 2. Love and Other Words

-It is an adult contemporary romance with a second chance relationship, and it goes back and forth between back and now.
-Like The Unhoneymooners, You get to see a relationship that had a very big falling out.
-They had not spoken in about ten years, and there’s a chance encounter that happens at the beginning of the book.
-Then the rest of the story explains why they didn’t talk for ten years when they were so in love as teenagers.
+It is an adult contemporary romance with a second chance relationship that goes back and forth between back and now.
+Like The Unhoneymooners, you see a relationship with a big falling out.
+They had not spoken in about ten years, and a chance encounter happens at the beginning of the book.
+Then, the rest of the story explains why they didn’t talk for ten years when they were so in love as teenagers.

 Author: Christina Lauren